A year ago, I watched a documentary on how meat products were farmed for local grocery stores and it shocked me.

 - ButcherBox – over 60 cuts

 Review Summary: Both services are two sustainable meat delivery companies that focus on delivering various meat cuts at your doorstep.
 Their selections are sourced from cruelty-free farms and well-trusted ranchers.
 Crowd Cow’s main focus is allowing you to customize and curate the cuts you’ll receive.
-This means you can select every single piece of meat in your delivery and choose whether you want a subscription or not.
+This means you can select every single piece of meat in your delivery service and choose whether you want a subscription or not.
 On the other hand, Butcher Box has five subscription options including a custom option where you can select your own meats.
 Unfortunately, since both companies only offer meat delivery services, you will have to shop for your own produce.
 This is where SunBasket has an advantage.
 If you want to have healthy portions delivered at your doorstep that come with recipes and all the ingredients you need to cook a healthy and fresh meal, SunBasket is the ideal choice

 Meat Options Compared Using Butcher Box & Crowd Cow